Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 Let's start with something somewhat familiar.
 Ordinal relations.
 These show up whenever one thing is greater than another.
 The obvious example are numbers like $3 \le \pi \le 22/7$ but this concept also extends to things like sorting strings, with rules like "App &le; Apple &le; Bear".

 Numbers have a very powerful ordering.
 All numbers are comparable and if two numbers are not equal then one of them is always higher than the other.
 Some orderings break one or both of these rules.
-Going back to the example of sorting string, it is common to ignore the difference between upper- and lower-case in which case both "apple &le; APPLE" and "APPLE &le; apple" are acceptable orderings.
+Going back to the example of sorting strings, it is common to ignore the difference between upper- and lower-case in which case both "apple &le; APPLE" and "APPLE &le; apple" are acceptable orderings.

 To keep the different types of orderings apart mathematicians distinguish between total orders, partial orders and pre-orders.
 Pre-orders are by far the most general and only need to satisfy two rules for all $x,y$ and $z$.